Experience Registration Status

 - Invited - invitation to register for the employee experience has been sent to the user.

 - Registering - started to register but has not completed registration yet.
 Depending on the program, the user may be able to see public content (shareable content open to all users).
+Depending on how your program is configured, you may not see custom attributes for a user until they are fully Registered.

 - Registered - completed registration and can fully access the employee experience, including the ability to share content.